lzurbriggen/TrdParallax/README.md

 });
 ```
 Do the same for every other element that should move in the viewport.
-Those options can also be set on the viewport element like this:
+Those options can also be set on the viewport element like this (do this before you call the plugin on the elements):

 ```
 $(".viewport").data('options', {